artefactual/archivematica-docs/user-manual/transfer/transfer.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Archivematica can import persistent identifiers that were created outside of Archivematica.
-Perhaps your workflow includes DOI identifiers or identifiers created by your cataloging system.
+Archivematica can import persistent identifiers that were created outside of Archivematica, such as DOI identifiers or identifiers created by your cataloging system.
 You can bind these to the PREMIS objects created by Archivematica for your files by including an identifiers.json file in the metadata sub-directory.